jakebarnett/MusicBlogGame/README.md

 Scoring:

-Submitting your daily song: +5 points
+Submitting your daily song: +5 points \n
-Using your 5 daily votes: +5 points
+Using your 5 daily votes: +5 points \n
-Posting a good song:  1 positive vote = +1 points, 1 negative vote = -1 points.
+Posting a song:  1 positive vote = +1 points, 1 negative vote = -1 points.

 This application was build using NodeJS, Express, AngularJS, and MongoDB.